chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data11.png)

-Once created you will get a notebook generated automagically.
+Once created you will get a notebook that has been generated automagically for you.

 You should see something similar to the below image: